 Smart Writing: 6 Steps To Plan Your Blog Like A Pro.
 PART 1.

-Just like every good idea, a good blog starts as a plan.
-In an effort to help your team produce better articles, I have compiled this in-depth itinerary to plotting out your future texts, no need to thank me, a statue of gold and gift card to Subway will suffice:
+Just like every good idea, a good blog starts with a plan.
+In an effort to help your team produce better articles, I have compiled this in-depth itinerary to plot out your future texts, no need to thank me, a statue of gold and gift card to Etsy will suffice:

 Step 1: Select/assign positions